 If you have had a porcelain inlay which has been bonded to your tooth it may also take a few hours for the bonding glue to totally set, so we advise that you avoid extremely chewy foods also for a few days after having a dental filling.

-At our London based dental practice in the heart of Euston, WC1 we offer a range of dental fillings to suit your clinical situation, aesthetic requirements and budget.
+At our dentist in London in the heart of Euston, WC1 we offer a range of dental fillings to suit your clinical situation, aesthetic requirements and budget.
 The best thing to do is to request an appointment or complete the form to the right hand side of this page or pop in to see us.